8 Screenwriting Lessons from “Halt and Catch Fire”

 A Screenwriter’s Guide to Networking at Hollywood Parties

 If you’re a screenwriter looking to network at a Hollywood party, you’re in for a wild ride.
 It’s the age-old cliché of Hollywood: the industry party, loaded from wall to wall with wannabes, fakers, hangers-on, and phonies.
 And they’re all nobodies going nowhere who think they’re somebody.
-If you go to an film industry party … Read more
+If you go … Read more

 The Most Common Script Formatting Errors

 Script formatting errors plague every writer at every level.
 So don’t worry about formatting too much.
 But if you really want it to give off that professional vibe, make sure your script formatting is as clean and polished as it can be.
-So before you send that script out, give it a quick look to … Read more
+So before you send that script out, give … Read more

 Screenplay Readers